obscuritylabs/PythonFundamentals/04_python3_types/slides/04_04_python_data_structure.md

 '215-586-1111'
 ```

 These are called `keys`, many technologies use a concept called `keystore`.
-Redis is a example of this and they are generally in-memory data stores for fast and random access to your data.
+Redis is an example of this and they are generally in-memory data stores for fast and random access to your data.

 ---
 # Python3 `dict` Mutable Proprieties
-`dict` are mutable, which means that you can change their content without changing their identity.
+`dict` is mutable, which means that you can change their content without changing their identity.

 ```Python
 Python 3.7.5 (default, Apr 19 2020, 20:18:17)